Coded Distributed Computing with Pre-set Assignments of Data and Output Functions: Numerical Results and Discussions

 \subsection{Numerical Results}

-In this subsection, we compare our communication loads in Theorem \ref{ThmOneshot} and Theorem \ref{ThmFewshot} with the uncoded scheme and lower bound in Lemma \ref{LemmaLower}, under pre-set data placement and Reduce function assignment.
+In this section, we compare our communication loads in Theorem \ref{ThmOneshot} and Theorem \ref{ThmFewshot} with the uncoded scheme and lower bound in Lemma \ref{LemmaLower}, under pre-set data placement and Reduce function assignment.
 We consider a 4-node system, with heterogeneous mapping loads $\mathbf{m}=(\frac{1}{2}-d, \frac{1}{2}-d, \frac{1}{2}+d, \frac{1}{2}+d)$ and reducing load $(\frac{1}{2}+d, \frac{1}{2}+d, \frac{1}{2}-d, \frac{1}{2}-d)$, with $d=0,\frac{1}{64},\cdots,\frac{31}{64}$.
 When load bias $d$ grows larger, nodes with higher mapping load will compute more Reduce functions, which means the system becomes more biased.
 Since the coding strategy of OSCT and FSCT are based on pre-set data placement and Reduce function assignment, we randomly generate \emph{50 samples} of different data placements and Reduce function assignments for each $d$, and compute the corresponding communication load under each assignment, then we take the \emph{average} of 50 communication loads.

 Note that our schemes allow pre-set data placement and Reduce function assignment, while previous works in \cite{ThreeWorker}, \cite{Ji} and \cite{Tao} relied on free data placement design, we can not directly compare the communication loads achieved by the aforementioned works here.
-However, as we will discuss in examples in Section \ref{Examples}, our OSCT and FSCT can achieve a lower communication load than \cite{Tao} when only applying the coding strategy of their scheme given concrete file and Reduce function assignment as Fig. \ref{ex1sys} and Fig. \ref{ex2sys}, while schemes in \cite{ThreeWorker,Ji} are not applicable.
+As we discussed in the example of \ref{SchFewShot}, our OSCT and FSCT can achieve a lower communication load than \cite{Tao} when only applying the coding strategy of their scheme given concrete file and Reduce function assignment as Fig. \ref{ex2sys}, where schremes in \cite{ThreeWorker,Ji} are not applicable.